shadhin-music/MYBLMusicSDK/README.md

  ## Usage

-More usages about SDK, please see the sample.
+More usages about ShadhinSDK, please see the sample.

 Open *********
      sdlkfjdkfjkdf